Pilot-1928/Techies/README.md

 - cat – Displays the contents of a file.
 - file – Shows the type of a file.
 - cp – Copies files or directories.
+-  Same Syntax as mv
 - mv – Moves or renames files or directories.
+-  mv SOURCE DESTINATION
+-  SOURCE  = The path to a file
+-  DESTINATION = Where you want to put the file
+-   EX: mv(/home/sean/file2.txt) (/etc/crazy)
 - rm – Deletes files or directories.
 Cool Computer Science Fact